simonlim42/British-Airways-Data-Science-Experience/README.md

-# Airline Sentiment Analysis and Csutomer Booking Prediction
+# Airline Sentiment Analysis and Customer Booking Prediction

 ## Notebook 1: Sentiment Analysis using on British Airways Reviews